Chota Nagpur Plateau: Climate

 The Chota Nagpur Plateau has an attractive climate.
 For five to six months of the year, from October onward the days are sunny and bracing.
 The mean temperature in December is 73 F. The nights are cool and temperatures in winter may drop below freezing point in many places.
 In April and May the day temperature may cross 100 F but it is very dry and not sultry as in the adjacent plains.
 The rainy season (June to September) is pleasant.
 The Chota Nagpur Plateau receives an annual average rainfall of around 1400 mm, which is less than the rainforested areas of much of India and almost all of it in the monsoon months between June and August.

 Ecology

 The Chota Nagpur dry deciduous forests, a tropical and subtropical dry broadleaf forests ecoregion, encompasses the plateau.
-The ecoregion has an area of 122100 km2, covering most of Jharkhand state and adjacent portions of Odisha, West Bengal, Bihar, Chhattisgarh, Uttar Pradesh, and Madhya Pradesh.
+The ecoregion has an area of 122100 km2, covering most of the state of Jharkhand and adjacent portions of Odisha, West Bengal, Bihar, Chhattisgarh, Uttar Pradesh, and Madhya Pradesh.

 The ecoregion is drier than surrounding ones, including the Eastern Highlands moist deciduous forests that covers the Eastern Ghats and Satpura Range to the south, and the Lower Gangetic Plains moist deciduous forests in the lowlands to the east and north.

 The plateau is covered with a variety of various habitats of which Sal forest is predominant.
 The plateau is home to the Palamau Tiger Reserve and other large blocks of natural habitat which are among the few remaining refuges left in India for large populations of tiger and Asian elephants.